Beate Sirota Gordon

+Beate Sirota Gordon (/beɪ'ɑːteɪ/; October 25, 1923 – December 30, 2012) was an Austrian and American performing arts presenter and women's rights advocate.
+Born in Vienna, Austria, she moved to the Empire of Japan in 1929 with her father, the pianist Leo Sirota.
+After graduating from the American School in Japan, she moved to Oakland, California, where she enrolled at Mills College.
+Being one of the few people not of Japanese descent who was fluent in Japanese, she obtained work at the Office of War Information in the Foreign Broadcast Information Service of the Federal Communications Commission.

+Sirota Gordon returned to Japan after the end of the war, assigned as translator to Douglas MacArthur, Supreme Commander for the Allied Powers.
+She later was recruited to be one of the writers of Japan's postwar constitution, where she played an integral role in its mandating of equality between the sexes.

+Following Sirota Gordon's return to the United States in 1948, she married and eventually became the performing arts director of the Japan Society and the Asia Society.
+In this role, she fomented interest in Japanese art and artists in the United States.
+She retired in 1991.

-Early life and education
+Early life, family and education

-Born in Vienna on October 25, 1923 and educated in Tokyo, Beate Sirota was the only child of pianist Leo and Augustine Sirota (née Horenstein), Russians of Jewish descent.
-Leo had emigrated from Russia because of anti-Semitic violence and settled in Austria-Hungary.
-Her maternal uncle was conductor Jascha Horenstein.
-Sirota's family emigrated to Japan in 1929, when Leo Sirota accepted an invitation to become a professor at the Imperial Academy of Music – now Tokyo University of the Arts – in Tokyo.
-She attended the German School in Tokyo for six years, until the age of twelve, when she transferred to American School in Japan (also in Tokyo) as a result of her parents deeming the German School "too Nazi".
-Beate Sirota lived in Tokyo a total of ten years before she moved to Oakland, California, in 1939 to attend Mills College, where she was inducted into the Phi Beta Kappa Society, and graduated in 1943 with a bachelor's degree in modern languages.
+Born in Vienna on October 25, 1923, Beate Sirota was the only child of the pianist Leo and Augustine Sirota (née Horenstein), Russians of Jewish descent.
+Leo had emigrated from Russia because of the country's anti-Semitic violence and settled in Austria-Hungary.
+Beate's maternal uncle was the conductor Jascha Horenstein.

+Sirota's family emigrated to Japan in 1929, when Leo Sirota accepted an invitation to become a professor at the Imperial Academy of Music (which became Tokyo University of the Arts).
+Her childhood education was in Tokyo: first at the German School in Tokyo for six years until age twelve, and then at the American School in Japan because her parents determined the German School was "too Nazi".

+In 1939, Beate Sirota left Tokyo for Oakland, California, US, to attend Mills College.
+She was inducted into Phi Beta Kappa society and graduated in 1943 with a bachelor's degree in modern languages.
 She became a naturalized U.S. citizen in January 1945.